WWE News: First Ever Women’s Tables, Ladders, And Chairs Match Confirmed For ‘TLC’

 In the end, Smackdown General Manager Paige announced that Charlotte Flair and Becky Lynch would meet in a tables, ladders, and chairs match, which is another historic match for WWE.

 This, of course, angered the rest of the women’s locker room, and they all came out to the ring to protest Flair getting another opportunity.
-Paige agreed and made a battle royale consisting of Payton Royce, Billie Kay, Sonya Deville, Mandy Rose, Asuka, Naomi, Carmella, and Lana where the winner would get to join the match with Lynch and Flair.
+Paige agreed and made a battle royale consisting of Payton Royce, Billie Kay, Sonya Deville, Mandy Rose, Asuka, Naomi, Carmella, Zelina Vega, and Lana where the winner would get to join the match with Lynch and Flair.

-In the end, that means we’ll see a triple threat match between SmackDown Women’s Champion Becky Lynch, Charlotte Flair, and the winner of the aforementioned battle royale.
+In the end, that means we’ll see a triple threat match between SmackDown Women’s Champion Becky Lynch, Charlotte Flair, and the winner of the aforementioned battle royale, who ended up being Asuka.
 Of course, there could be some sort of crazy finish in the match when it airs on SmackDown Live, and there could end up being more just the three competitors in the match.

 This three will actually be the first women’s tables, ladders, and chairs match in the WWE, which follows along with the trend of women’s firsts that the WWE has been doing lately.
 After all, the company just aired its first all-women’s PPV event Evolution last month.